7 easy steps to complete an intranet needs analysis

-Strengths: employees, finances, competition, research capabilities
+- Strengths: employees, finances, competition, research capabilities

-Weaknesses: things that your competitors do better, lacking resources, and limiting physical elements
+- Weaknesses: things that your competitors do better, lacking resources, and limiting physical elements

-Threats: external factors that could put your business at risk like competitors, external workplace or market trends, consumer behavior, and technology
+- Threats: external factors that could put your business at risk, like competitors, external workplace or market trends, consumer behavior, and technology

 Then, take the answers from these questions and organize them in a way that allows you to collect and analyze the data.
 These results, along with the results from the surveys and interviews should give you a solid understanding of your intranet software needs.

 When analyzing your data, you want to look for specific patterns and commonalities in the responses to help you organize.
-Then, you can think about certain intranet features or larger organizational functions that intranet software can address and organize results into those categories to come up with your intranet requirements list.
+Then, you can think about certain intranet features or larger organizational functions that intranets can address and organize results into those categories to come up with your intranet requirements list.

 Determine the major issues that are impeding your staff from doing their jobs, figure out any social or cultural barriers within your workplace that are affecting the success of your current intranet strategy, and decide what are the main areas where IT support is constantly needed.
 After the analysis of the problems, your team can work towards an intranet strategy to provide a solution.

-The next step is taking all of your organized data from your intranet needs analysis questions and defining your intranet needs and requirements.
+The next step is taking all of your organized data from your intranet analysis questions and defining your intranet and requirements.
 This step is very important because this will be the blueprint and guide to your intranet strategy.
 You can use this collective data to create your intranet implementation plan or to create an intranet RFP to send out to different vendors.

-It is also important to note that during your analysis, you will find that some of your issues are larger or broader than can be fixed by an intranet.
+It is also important to note that during your analysis, you will find that some of your issues are larger or broader than can be fixed by an intranet provider.
 This information is still important to your business, so be sure to note it, but when defining your intranet needs remember to stay specific to features you know can be included in your intranet software.

-Now is the time to start thinking of your intranet strategy or provider.
+Now is the time to start thinking of your intranet strategy or intranet software providers.
 Whoever is going to build or provide your system, you want your intranet requirements to be clearly communicated.
 So, it’s time to get organized!
 It’s recommended to create a spreadsheet that clearly communicates your intranet needs and requirements.
 As always, be sure to keep the user in mind.
 You want to include the features that are going to make the everyday tasks of your employees easier and more efficient.

 Here are some tips to help you determine and define your requirements:

-Determine “wants” from “needs.”
+- Determine “wants” from “needs.”
 Prioritize your needs so the vendor/builder knows what to focus on

-Quantify data when possible and be as specific as you can
+- Quantify data when possible and be as specific as you can

-Explain why you need this feature, who will be using it, and how they will be using it
+- Explain why you need this feature, who will be using it, and how they will be using it

-Keep every department in mind and make sure you include features that will address issues across the board
+- Keep every department in mind and make sure you include features that will address issues across the board

 If you are considering purchasing your intranet from a third-party provider, this would be a good time to start researching those companies to get an idea of exactly how specific intranet software and features could provide solutions for your internal problems.
 And if you understand the company, it will give you a good framework for what requirements to list and how to communicate them.